InDuDoNet+: A Deep Unfolding Dual Domain Network for Metal Artifact Reduction in CT Images: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, for this metal artifact reduction (MAR) task, we have proposed a novel joint spatial and Radon domain reconstruction model and designed an optimization algorithm for solving it.
-By unfolding every iterative step into the corresponding network module, we constructed an interpretable network architecture, namely InDuDoNet+.
-Besides, we analyzed the characteristics of metal-corrupted CT images and embedded such prior observations into our framework, which has clear interpretability and fine generalization ability.
-Comprehensive experiments conducted on synthesized and clinical data have substantiated the effectiveness of our dual-domain MAR approaches as well as the superior interpretability beyond current SOTA deep MAR networks.
+By unfolding every iterative step into the corresponding network module, {we constructed an optimization-inspired network architecture, namely InDuDoNet+.} Besides, we analyzed the characteristics of metal-corrupted CT images and embedded such prior observations into our framework, which has clear interpretability and fine generalization ability.
+Comprehensive experiments conducted on synthesized and clinical data have substantiated the effectiveness of our dual-domain MAR approaches beyond current SOTA deep MAR networks.

-As stated in Sec.~\ref{thre}, following the current SOTA methods, we have adopted the hand-crafted thresholding to coarsely segment the metallic implants for clinical data, which is not very accurate and lacks flexibility.
-For performance improvement, in the future work, we will try to design an automatic metal localization algorithm and incorporate it into the proposed dual domain network framework.
-Besides, how to finely apply such model-driven dual domain framework in a semi-/un- supervised manner for better generalization performance would be an interesting research direction worthy of further exploration.
+As stated in Sec.~\ref{thre}, following the current SOTA methods, we adopted the simple thresholding to coarsely segment the metallic implants for clinical data, which is not very accurate and lacks flexibility. {An unsatisfactory thresholding possibly makes tissues be wrongly regarded as metals and most MAR methods as well as our InDuDoNet+ would fail to recover image details.
+For performance improvement, in the future work, we will try to design an automatic metal localization algorithm and incorporate it into the proposed dual domain network framework.} Besides, how to finely apply such model-driven dual domain framework in a semi-/un-supervised manner for better generalization performance would be an interesting research direction worthy of further exploration.

+\textbf{Acknowledgements.} This research is supported by the China NSFC projects under contracts U21A6005, 61721002, U1811461, 12101061, the Major Key Project of PCL (PCL2021A12), and the Macao Science and Technology Development Fund under Grant 061/2020/A2.